-Content marketing today has left the safe world of ‘proof of concepts’ without budget to being a widely adopted marketing practice.
-Consequently, as content marketing becomes more pervasive across the customer–centric organization, conversation has moved to the thorny topic of ‘return on investment’ (ROI).
+Content marketing today has left the safe world of ‘proof of concepts’ without the budget to be a widely adopted marketing practice.
+Consequently, as content marketing becomes more pervasive across the customer-centric organization, the conversation has moved to the thorny topic of ‘return on investment’ (ROI).

 But ROI shouldn’t be met by sharp intakes of breath content marketers.
 We know that content marketing works and is measurable.
 All it requires is consolidating this knowledge and working on an ROI calculator.
 To do this, we need to consider three things in determining the ROI of any content marketing:

 - Content Utilization

 Calculating the ROI of your content marketing: